 Activity #1: Inequalitrio

 Students will match three cards with different representations of the same two-step inequality relationship.
-This activity is designed to be completed in groups of 6 to 15.
+This hands-on middle school math activity is designed to be completed in groups of 6 to 15.

 - 1 set of activity cards (real-world problems, inequalities, and graphs) per group